 - Child or pet care before, during, and/or after your move.

 Budgeting isn’t always strictly to do with money; you’ll also need to budget your time.
-Moving companies often quote hourly, so you can hopefully count on your moving company of choice to let you know what to expect on moving day.
-But outside of that, you’ll need to think about the time you need to pack, unpack, move any smaller items you plan to transport on your own.
+Moving companies often quote hourly, so you can hopefully count on your moving company of choice to let you know what to expect on a moving day.
+But outside of that, you’ll need to think about the time you need to pack, unpack, and move any smaller items you plan to transport on your own.
 If you aren’t moving on a weekend, you—and possibly your family members—may need to schedule time away from work.

-Budgeting for a move to a new home can be a daunting task, but hopefully this quick guide can you get you started as you prepare for moving day—and all the expenses that come along with it.
+Budgeting for a move to a new home can be a daunting task, but hopefully this quick guide can get you started as you prepare for moving day—and all the expenses that come along with it.